 There are currently no active references in this article.

 The large and complex genus Acer is being revised for Trees and Shrubs Online section by section.
-First to be published (August 2020) is Section Macrantha, the snakebark maples; the generic introduction has followed in September 2020.
-Text for Section Palmata series Sinensia, Section Platanoidea and Eurasian members of Section Acer is in the editing process.
+First to be published (August 2020) was Section Macrantha, the snakebark maples; the generic introduction followed in September 2020.
+Section Palmata series Sinensia was published in October 2020, and Section Platanoidea and Eurasian members of Section Acer followed in November 2020.

 We would like to be able to complete the entries for Acer, and are looking for sponsors to enable this work to be continued: if you could help, please email me on firstname.lastname@example.org

 Acer is one of the most significant tree genera of the northern hemisphere.
-The c.
-160 species occur in North and Central America south to Honduras, in Europe and North Africa, and from the Middle East through the Himalaya to southeastern Asia (de Jong 2002; Crowley et al., in prep.).
+The number of species within remains subject to debate and in a state of flux, though in September 2020, The Maple Society published a working checklist of accepted names, comprising 156 species and 94 infraspecific names (Camelbeke 2020).
+Further updates will be made, with the complete list available on The Maple Society website.
+A comprehensive list of synonyms is also in preparation (Camelbeke 2020).
+Members of the genus occur across North and Central America south to Honduras, in Europe and North Africa, and from the Middle East through the Himalaya to southeastern Asia (de Jong 2002; Crowley et al. 2020).
+36 species are currently threatened with extinction in the wild according to the IUCN Red List of Threatened Species, as summarised in a report published by Botanic Gardens Conservation International in September 2020 (Crowley et al. 2020).
 Though it is primarily a temperate genus, species of Acer occur in tropical Asia, crossing the equator on Java.
 They are trees or shrubs, grown primarily for their leaves, which display an array of shapes, sizes and colours.
 Bark is extremely variable and often diagnostic; it may be smooth, ridged or flaky, seldom rough or forming plates.
 Bud scales are often large and foliose with 2–15 pairs, eventually caducous.
 The leaves are deciduous or evergreen, opposite and typically palmate with 5 lobes, although they may be entire or with 3–13 lobes, or they may be pinnate with 3, 5 or rarely 7–9 leaflets.
 Hairs are usually present in the vein axils of the leaf undersides and often elsewhere.
 Stipules are usually absent (present only in A. saccharum subsp. nigrum).
 Inflorescences are extremely variable in form – compound or simple, corymbose, paniculate, racemose or umbellate – and are produced in terminal and/or lateral positions.
 Flowering occurs before or as the leaves emerge.
 The flowers are hermaphrodite or unisexual (trees sometimes dioecious).
 They have (4–) 5 (– 6) sepals, (4–) 5 (–6) petals (rarely none), the sepals and petals sometimes fused together, usually yellowish or green, though some species have contrasting white petals and green or red sepals; (4–)8(–13) stamens, nectaries forming a fleshy disc or ring in the centre of the flower; the stamens may be inserted inside or outside the ring or, more commonly, emerge from the ring itself.
 The fruit is a two-seeded schizocarp, a dry indehiscent structure that breaks up at maturity into single-seeded sections.
 These sections each have a single wing and are known as samaras (van Gelderen et al., 1994; de Jong 2002).
 Development of the samara proceeds directly after flowering, and large but immature fruits are often a conspicuous feature of the trees through the summer.
 Throughout this account fruiting times refer to ripening times.

 As well as being among the largest, Acer is also one of the most important genera of ornamental trees for temperate climates and is deservedly popular and widely grown.
 As with Quercus there is a huge array of different forms, sizes and adaptations: from the majestic Sycamore, A. pseudoplatanus, and other temperate giants such as A. saccharinum and A. macrophyllum, to xeri-adapted shrubs such as A. hyrcanum, and species like A. laurinum with the classic rain-forest adaptations of leathery evergreen, simple leaves with a long drip-tip.
 Throughout this diversity the pairs of opposite leaves are a valuable clue in avoiding embarrassing errors of identification.
 With a few exceptions it is the foliage that provides the principal attraction to gardeners, as maple leaves provide a broad palette of colours throughout the year.
 The first flush of spring leaves may be yellow, red, pink or purple; during the summer there is an impressive range of green shades, and cultivated maples add red, yellow and variegated forms.
 However, as landscape trees, it is for their often spectacular autumn colours that the maples are most renowned.
 This said, several members of the genus are also quite spectacular in spring flower, including European species such as A. opalus and A. monspessulanum, which may otherwise be overlooked.